 StepStone Real Estate Adds Yasmine Uzmez as Managing Director, Business Development to Support its Growing Business

-/EIN News/ -- NEW YORK, Oct.
-19, 2022 (GLOBE NEWSWIRE) -- StepStone Real Estate (SRE), the real estate arm of private markets investment firm StepStone Group (Nasdaq: STEP), announced today that Yasmine Uzmez has joined the firm as a Managing Director on its business development team.
-Ms. Uzmez will be based in StepStone’s New York office.
+NEW YORK, Oct.
+19, 2022 (GLOBE NEWSWIRE) -- StepStone Real Estate (SRE), the real estate arm of private markets investment firm StepStone Group STEP, announced today that Yasmine Uzmez has joined the firm as a Managing Director on its business development team.
+Ms. Uzmez will be based in StepStone's New York office.

 Ms. Uzmez has more than 18 years' experience in real estate and has held senior positions at real estate private placement firms Park Madison Partners and Shelter Rock Capital Advisors.
 In 2016, she founded Oderoche, a real estate capital raising and advisory boutique.
 A dual citizen of Belgium and the US, and a native French speaker, Ms. Uzmez began her career at J.P.
 Morgan in Belgium and Gemini Consulting in Paris and later joined CBRE's consulting group in New York.